 - Will this project be easy to execute?

 - Will the job be easy to close out and settle up?

-If the answer is a “yes” for all three questions, only then have we qualified the 3RD P.
+If the answer is “yes” for all three questions, only then have you qualified the 3RD “P”.

 We have gone through this exercise with many of our members and again at our DYB Seminars.

-This could be very revealing to you, like it has been for many others…
+This will be very revealing to you like it has been for many others.

 List the last 10 jobs that you have completed.

 - Put a check by each one that was awesome to work for.